Jake Etheridge

 Audit Manager

-Reviewing the simulation isn't where the Risk Manager's job ends.
-They still have to walk into the room and propose action to the executive team.
-Pulling that proposal away from the scenario that prompted it would have been disorienting, so the Response side of Scenario Planning lives inside the same flow.
+Reviewing simulation results is only half of a Risk Manager's job.
+They review the data, but the real job is proposing what to do about the picture a simulation paints.
+Pulling the action proposal step away from the scenario that prompted it would have been disorienting, so the Response side of Scenario Planning lives inside the same flow.
 Action plans stay rooted in the analysis that produced them.

 Shipped in V1